Herttoniemi dumping ground

 The landfill of this dumping ground was allowed to decompose between 1953 and 2002.
 After this new town plans were made for this site, and apartment buildings were planned for it.
 All of the landfill, down to the basement rock, was taken away, and clean earth was brought to replace it.
-The restoration work was undertaken during 2002.
+The restoration work was undertaken in 2002.

 The landfill was taken to a modern dumping ground.
 The matter was already completely decomposed.
 Only materials such as glass, porcelain, film and metal objects could be discerned.
 The earth was not contaminated to any significant degree.
 Some hazardous materials were found, however.
 Among these were e.g. polycyclic aromatic hydrocarbons and heavy metals.